-PSG manager Thomas Tuchel insists he has not fallen out with Neymar and Kylian Mbappe
+PSG manager Thomas Tuchel has denied reports that he has fallen out with star men Neymar and Kylian Mbappe.

 Mbappe was visibly frustrated after being substituted in the second half of Saturday's 5-0 victory over Montpellier.